-The goals page is an interactive space, called the Goal Explorer, where employees can view, edit, and update their personal goals and see any public goals and their progress.
-The Explorer offers several visualizations that depict the structure between individual goals and key results and the relationship between cascading goals (if enabled).
+The Goals Page is an interactive space called Goals Explore, where employees can view, edit, and update their personal goals and see any public goals and their progress.
+The Explore page offers several visualizations that depict the structure between individual goals and key results and the relationship between cascading goals (if enabled).

 To enter the Goals page, select Goals on the discovery navigation.

-The Goals page has ten main features for the Explorer.
+There are ten main features to the Explore page.
 These are shown in the list view below.